Skip to content

 Frameworks: Bain headcount-output, Anthropic manager-IC, McKinsey Three-Horizon, Mollick Leadership-Lab-Crowd.

-Engagement: 6-month minimum, $12-20k per month, 1 to 3 days per week.
+Engagement: 6-month minimum, 1 to 3 days per week.

 Coexists with: Full-time CTO, Fractional CTO, CIO, COO.
 Reports to any of them or to the CEO.